outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 	            - these structures occur on different interfaces and have the 'certainty' attribute in common, making them corresponding 'certainty' structures on different interfaces
 	        - similarly, other structures can be framed as 'high information embedding structures' such as 'function subsets that act as implementation methods of interface analysis', 'the set of efficient compressions of reality', 'the maximally different variable structure where any problem difference is easily connectible with a query on the structure', the 'optimal set of interface queries that solve most problems adjacently or otherwise optimally'
             - similarly, concepts & other primary interface variables can be framed as 'high information-storing/embedding' structures which are powerful through these functions and similarly offer high ratios of information (knowing the concepts related to a structure gives a high ratio of information compared to non-primary interface metrics)
+            - similarly, some structures are 'sufficiently different to some specific structures (as in different from simple structures enough to be capable of handling stress/complexity/embedded variables)' and 'sufficiently similar to other structures (like input information, as they preserve info)' that they are more probable, and likelier to be legitimate/real/truth structures than other structures

     - identifying the map of 'structures that are optimally useful in some metric' and the 'specific structures which can implement them adjacently or with high probability of success or some other solution metric'
         - for example, the 'multi-task' structure is useful, where some function fulfills multiple very different intents optimally